 Join our LinkedIn Group 'Education about Standardization'

-Education about standardization is necessary in particular, but not only, for future generations of executives, engineers, entrepreneurs and lawyers who need to be familiarised with and educated about how they can use standards and how they can take part in the process of making standards, in order for them to include standardization from the beginning in their projects or businesses, thereby reaping the full benefits standardization can offer.
+Education about standardization is necessary in particular, but not only, for future generations of executives, engineers, entrepreneurs and lawyers who need to be familiarised with how to use standards, and how to take part in the standards making process.
+This will allow them to include standardization from the beginning of their projects or businesses, thereby reaping the full benefits standardization can offer.

 The European institutions have shown their support to education about standardization.
 Indeed, the European Council ‘Conclusions on standardisation and innovation' (2008) "encourages the Member States to improve the position of standardization in education programmes and academic curricula, in order to familiarize students with the strategic benefits and challenges of standardization, drawing on the expertise of standardization bodies".

 The European Commission has shown its interest in increasing awareness about standardization.
 In its Communication on a Strategic vision for European Standards, (2011) the European Commission asked the European Standardization Organiszations (ESOs), the Member States and other standardization bodies to improve awareness and education about standardization.
 Public knowledge about standardization should be increased by means of training, awareness-raising activities and targeted workshops.

 In response to the first European Council Conclusions, a 'Joint Working Group on Education about Standardization' (JWG-EaS) was established by the three European Standardization Organizations, namely the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC) and the European Telecommunications Standards Institute (ETSI).

 Please read Who's Who to find out more information on the members of the JWG-EaS.